 This shows how they will run another parallel length of racking beside every existing length in the logging shed as the project expands.

-You'll note the gates positioned so they don't have to be adjusted once this future racking is installed.
+You'll note the gates are positioned so they don't have to be adjusted once this future racking is installed.

-Video Walk Through Core Shed Design
+Video Walk-Through Core Shed Design

 After we've got your drawings and confirmation on your quantities we'll produce a professional walk-through video.